History of chess: Post-war era (1945 and later)

+Kasparov–Karpov rivalry and chess computers (1975–2013)

-The next championship saw the first non-Soviet challenger since World War II, Bobby Fischer, who defeated his Candidates opponents by unheard-of margins and won the world championship match.
-In 1975, however, Fischer refused to defend his title against Soviet Anatoly Karpov when FIDE refused to meet his demands, and Karpov obtained the title by default.
+In 1975, Fischer refused to defend his title against Soviet Anatoly Karpov when FIDE refused to meet his demands, and Karpov obtained the title by default.
 Karpov defended his title twice against Viktor Korchnoi and dominated the 1970s and early 1980s with a string of tournament successes.

 Karpov's reign finally ended in 1985 at the hands of another Russian player, Garry Kasparov.
 Kasparov and Karpov contested five world title matches between 1984 and 1990; Karpov never won his title back.

+In 1987, the computer database program ChessBase was launched with the support of Garry Kasparov.
+Kasparov was an early adopter of computer chess databases, and soon computers played an integral role in the training and preparation of the world's top players.

 In 1993, Garry Kasparov and Nigel Short cut ties with FIDE to organize their own match for the title and formed a competing Professional Chess Association (PCA).
 From then until 2006, there were two simultaneous World Champions and World Championships: the PCA or Classical champion extending the Steinitzian tradition in which the current champion plays a challenger in a series of many games; the other following FIDE's new format of many players competing in a tournament to determine the champion.
 Kasparov lost his Classical title in 2000 to Vladimir Kramnik of Russia.

-Earlier in 1999, Kasparov as the reigning world champion played a game online against the world team composed of more than 50,000 participants from more than 75 countries.
+Earlier, in 1996, Kasparov played a pair of six-game exhibition matches against IBM supercomputer Deep Blue.
+He won the first match 4–2 but lost the rematch 3½–2½.
+This defeat symbolically heralded the arrival of chess engines playing at grandmaster strength.
+In 1999, Kasparov as the reigning world champion played a game online against the world team composed of more than 50,000 participants from more than 75 countries.
 The moves of the world team were decided by plurality vote, and after 62 moves played over four months Kasparov won the game.
+In 2006, Kramnik lost a match against Deep Fritz, effectively ending the era of human-computer chess competition.

 The FIDE World Chess Championship 2006 reunified the titles, when Kramnik beat the FIDE World Champion Veselin Topalov and became the undisputed World Chess Champion.
 In September 2007, Viswanathan Anand from India became the next champion by winning a championship tournament.
 In October 2008, Anand retained his title, decisively winning the rematch against Kramnik.
-Anand retained his title until 2013, when he lost it to Magnus Carlsen from Norway, the current World Chess Champion.
-Carlsen defended his title four times.
-However, he declined to defend his title in the 2023 championship, and thus will relinquish it to the winner of that match.